What is this thing called love?

 Somehow though, after nearly 45 years of sourcing in these parts, we've learned to adjust our needs and expectations to the demands and pace of native cultures and traditions.
 And thanks to Grace, our staff, partners Cindy Chau and Charles Monat we've enabled people all over the world to share the results of our discoveries while keeping our landlords solvent.

 We like to think, and I believe its true, that buying from us is a good idea.
 You get the merchandise without paying the added costs of importers and other middlemen.
-The thousands of customers who have visited our stores in Hong Kong and Hong Kong International Airport over the past twelve years, thanks to our partnership with one of the world's biggest duty free operators, and those of you who visit this online store can't all be wrong.
+The thousands of customers who have visited our stores in Hong Kong over the past for-one years and those of you who consistently visit this online store can't all be wrong.

 'Amazing' Grace Green with Bob Green